 Grade D - CLUB DIRECTOR

-Club directors will have passed the Grade D exam* and will be competent to direct normal single session events at club level.
+Club directors will have passed the ABF Club Proficiency Assessment Paper (previously referred to as the Grade D exam).
+They are competent to direct normal single session events at club level.

-*The Grade C and D exams are available from the NSWBA.
-The fee for marking the Grade C and D exams is $35.
+Directors exams are available from the NSWBA.
+The fee for marking the Grade C is $35.
+There is no fee for the ABF Club Proficiency Assessment Paper.

 There is no course for Grade C. Directors wishing to upgrade to this level should gain experience by assisting directors at congresses and state events before completing the Grade C exam.